CCrocilla/horizon-shop/README.md

     <summary>Description</summary>

 - Users can subscribe to the newsletter, report issues or request assistance.
+- Users can accept/visualise the terms and conditions.
 - Users can use this page to see the general info of Horizon Shop Company (including Address, Email address, phone, and a map showing Horizon Shop HQ).

 </details>

 <details>